rajgoel/course-machine-learning/06-lecture/slides.md

 ## Learning embeddings

-Graph convolutional networks with $k$ layers can be used to learn embeddings of nodes such that for every edge $(i,j)$ with a weight $v_{i,j}$, the similarity of the final layer activations, i.e., the scalar product
+Graph convolutional networks with $k$ layers can be used to learn embeddings of nodes, such that for every edge $(i,j)$ with a weight $v_{i,j}$, the similarity of the final layer activations, i.e., the scalar product

 $$(a_i^k)^T \cdot a_j^k$$